metaterminal/metaterminal.fyi/content/blog/inscryption.md

 ### What could have been

 You have three cards with personalities.
-They have a few conversations between themselves; but after that, they stay quiet (except some repetitive lines to protest your sacrificing them, or to exalt your decision to buff them with sigils).
+They have a few conversations between themselves; but after that, they stay quiet (excepting some repetitive lines to protest your sacrificing them, or to exalt your decision to buff them with sigils).

 What if, instead, the cards had different agendas?
 What if they disagreed with each other?
 What if they disagreed with *you*?
 Maybe while you have one in your hand, it whispers about how you shouldn’t trust the others... *or* your opponent.